The National Collegiate Chinese Honor Society

 To be inducted into the National Collegiate Chinese Honor Society and receive its certificate, students must meet the following qualifications.

-• Must demonstrate strong evidence of engagement and commitment to Chinese language and culture related in school or community activities.
+- Must provide strong evidence of engagement with and commitment to Chinese language and culture through school or community activities.

-• Must be a full-time student who has successfully completed five semesters or eight quarters of Chinese language courses at the college undergraduate level or have been placed in the third year Chinese after the placement test.
+- Must be a full-time student who will have successfully completed six semesters or nine quarters of Chinese language courses at the college undergraduate level by the end of the academic year of application.
+Courses that have been placed out of are taken into consideration with the following restrictions:

-• Must demonstrate strong evidence of engagement and commitment to Chinese language and culture related in school or community activities.
+- Must provide strong evidence of engagement with and commitment to Chinese language and culture through school or community activities.

 III.
 Membership Application